 Remember how Harry thought he was going to go after the Sorcerer’s Stone all by himself but Ron and Hermione basically called him out on it?
 They were his friends and they were not going to let him do it by himself.
 They had his back.You need to find your support system – your tribe.
 Trust me it makes blogging even more fun!
 Click To Tweet

 I have been blogging since 2010 and this past year has been my favorite one yet because I really got out there and started making connections.
-There are two ladies that I talk to basically every single day and there are others who I regularly interact with in Facebook groups.
+There are two ladies that I talk to basically every single day and there are others who I regularly interact within Facebook groups.
 It really has made all the difference.

 Who knew you could learn something about blogging from Harry Potter?!?
 I had fun reading the book through a different lens this time around.
-It really opened my eyes on how much you can learn about blogging from the outside world in general.
+It really opened my eyes to how much you can learn about blogging from the outside world in general.

 As bloggers, we tend to get sucked into our little blogging bubble and then think of everything in terms of blogging – oh hang on I need to snap a photo before I eat, or this outfit might not fully be me but would make an AMAZING outfit post, or even these items would be great for flat lays and styled Instagram posts.Take a step back and enjoy your other interests, you might come back with a fresh perspective.
 Click To Tweet